metrc/redcap-embedded-pdf/README.md

 I've tried to make this as easy as possible.
 Simply add the action tag `@EMBEDDEDPDF=event_name:form_name:instance` to a **Descriptive Text** field and the module will do the rest.

+*The PDF will be appended to the text in the field, so you can add headers that will be shown before the PDF.*

-Where `event_name` is the name of the event or unique ID, `form_name` is the name of the form, and `instance` is the instance number of the form.
+Where `event_name` is the name of the event or unique event ID (as assigned by REDCap), `form_name` is the name of the form, and `instance` is the instance number of the form.

+For non-longitudinal projects, you can either omit the event name or pass `0` as the event name.

 You can also use the selected smart variables in place of the instance number:
 * `[first-instance]`